huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

 We choose a level of prep that fits:

-- The seniorâ€™s comfort.
+- The senior's comfort.
-- The familyâ€™s capacity.
+- The family's capacity.
 - Your financial goals for the home.

 My job is not to sell you on the biggest project.